Tuesday, March 31, 2026

 Federal judges view of civil rights today is the real Jim Crow 2.0

 Federal courts played a pivotal role in eliminating discrimination and racism during and after the Jim Crow era.
-The Jim Crow era ended with the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+The Jim Crow era ended with the passage of the Civil Rights Act of 1964.
+The Voting Rights Act of 1965 is also a notable piece of legislation.
 Probably, the best known of the federal court cases dealing with civil rights is Brown v.
 Board of Education decided in 1954.
 Brown v.
 Board of Education found that racial segregation in public schools was unconstitutional.
 It overturned the "separate but equal doctrine" of Plessy v.
 Ferguson handed down in 1896.
-Subsequent to the Brown case, the 1964 Civil Rights Act and 1965 Voting Rights Act, federal courts have handed down many other decisions eliminating discriminatory practices in voting, housing, education, transportation, employment, healthcare and other segments of society.
-This points out how important federal courts were to eliminating discrimination and racism against blacks and other marginalized citizens.
+Subsequent to the Brown case, the 1964 Civil Rights Act and 1965 Voting Rights Act, federal courts have handed down many decisions eliminating discriminatory practices in voting, housing, education, transportation, employment, healthcare and other segments of society.
+This points out how important federal courts were in eliminating discrimination and racism against blacks and other marginalized citizens.

 My opinion that federal judges today view civil rights in the same way as segregationists during Jim Crow is based on my litigation experience with the US District Court in San Jose, the 9th Circuit Court of Appeals, and the US Supreme Court.
 My opinion is also formed based on my observation of other civil rights cases decided by federal judges.
 The federal courts' disdain for civil rights cases is unmistakable.
 After the commendable efforts of the federal courts to eliminate racism and discrimination beginning with Brown v.
 Board of Education and continuing through perhaps the early 2000's, they have taken a dim view of individual civil rights cases, particularly those filed by pro se (self-represented) litigants.